nederjair/web_development_course/forms/seminar/forms_instructions.md

-# Starting the pizza order form
+# FORMS
+![[fig1.png]]
+![[fig2.png]]

 Here’s the scenario.
 You are the web designer in charge of creating an online pizza ordering form for Black Goose Bistro.
 The owner has handed you a sketch (FIGURE 9-9) of the form’s content.
 There are sticky notes from the programmer with information about the script and variable names you need to use.

-![[fig1.png]]

-![[fig2.png]]

 Your challenge is to turn the sketch into a functional form.
 I’ve given you a head start by creating a bare-bones document with text content and minimal markup and styles.

-# Instructions
+# INSTRUCTIONS

+## Starting the pizza order form

 1. Copy the folder of the previous laboratory work and name it `lab_forms`, then open it with `vscode`.